ON THIS PAGE: You will find out more about the factors that increase the chance of developing ALL. To see other pages, use the menu.

-Genetic disorders.
-People with Down syndrome, ataxia telangiectasia , Li-Fraumeni syndrome , Klinefelter syndrome, Fanconi anemia, Wiskott-Aldrich syndrome, and Bloom syndrome are at higher risk for ALL than the general population.
+Genetic conditions.
+People with Down syndrome, ataxia telangiectasia , Li-Fraumeni syndrome , Klinefelter syndrome, Fanconi anemia, Wiskott-Aldrich syndrome, and Bloom syndrome have a higher risk of developing ALL than the general population.

 Viruses.
-Occasionally, ALL or unique types of lymphoma can be associated with a previous viral infection, such as human T-cell leukemia virus-1 or Epstein-Barr virus.
+Occasionally, ALL or specific types of lymphoma can be associated with a previous viral infection, such as the human T-cell leukemia virus-1 or the Epstein-Barr virus.

-Recent genetic research has shown that many young children who develop ALL may have had the disease before they were born, although it may take several years before the disease develops and causes symptoms.
+Recent genetic research has shown that many young children who develop ALL may have had changes that are signs of the disease in a very small number of cells before they were born, although it may take several years before the disease develops and causes symptoms.
 More research is being done to try to understand this finding in more detail.